asn-d6/onionperf/onionperf/docs/onionperf.rst

 Download files using specified configuration lines (default: disabled)

-By default, OnionPerf downloads files using both the Internet and Onion services, using both v2 and v3 Onion addresses.
+By default, OnionPerf downloads files using both the Internet and Onion services, using a v3 Onion address.
 It uses publicly available relays, but by specifying additional configuration files it can be configured to run on test Tor networks, or using bridges with or without pluggable transports.
 ::